tbenali96/little-big-code-atp-assessment/README.md

 little-big-code-atp-assessment
 ==============================

-Predicting the winners of tennis matches
+The goal of the project is to create a model capable of predicting the winners of tennis matches.

 Project Organization
 ------------